zw1454/cs107-FinalProject/docs/documentation.md

 ### Dependencies

 We have a dependency built on [numpy](https://numpy.org/).
-When installing through PyPI, the `setup.cfg` handles this dependency.
-For users who prefer to install through git, we issued a `requirements.txt` file which contains the dependency and allows the user to install the package.
+When installing through PyPI, the `setup.py` handles this dependency.

 ## Extension - Optimization